 There is no cure for eczema.
 Eczema treatments aim to reduce breakouts, calm inflammation and relieve itching and discomfort.
 The most frequent treatment is the use of prescribed steroid creams.
 Steroid creams work very quickly to suppress inflammation and relieve the redness and itching, but they do not cure eczema and their long term use is thought to be responsible for thinning skin and may also cause skin discolouration.

 It is for the reasons mentioned above that many people search for a natural eczema treatment.
-I consider Kerecis Xma to be one of the best cream’s for eczema that I have come across and one that is without any side effects.
+I consider Basix Skin Defence Cream to be one of the best cream’s for eczema that I have come across, predominantly containing natural ingredients and one that is without any side effects.

-Kerecis Xma is suitable for use in babies, children, toddlers and adults and can be used anywhere on the face, hands, knees and scalp to also relieve the dryness which accompanies eczema.
-Kerecis Xma with mOmega3™ is free from steroids and paraben.
+Basix skin repair cream is suitable for use in babies, toddlers and adults and can be used anywhere on the face, knees, hands and scalp to relieve the dryness which accompanies eczema.
+It is non-greasy, does not stain clothes and is free from steroids, cortisone, paraben, lanolin, artificial colours and synthetic fragrances.

 Since inflammation is responsible for dry skin and dry skin in turn can cause skin irritation and itching, it is prudent to use a good omega 3 fish oil supplement such as 100% Organic Scandinavian Rainbow Trout Oil by Viridian Nutrition, a high strength citrus flavour fish oil liquid with natural organic orange and lemon oils.
 I am an advocate of obtaining omega 3 fats from krill oil, however for skin conditions such as eczema, fish oils appear to work more effectively and this may be due to the specific type of omega 3’s found in fish oils.
 Fish oils contain triglyceride form of omega 3’s as opposed to phospholipids found in krill.
 Rainbow Trout Oil is suitable for both adults and children and unlike many fish oils, it is free from heavy metals and toxins.